-Cats have a reputation for being wildly independent.
-These furry friends undoubtedly love spending time with us, but they also seem to have no problems doing their own thing like napping solo in the sun for hours.
+Cats have a reputation for being wildly independent, but do cats get lonely?
+These furry felines seem to have no problems doing their own thing like napping solo in the sun for hours, but they also undoubtedly love spending time with us and do get lonely.
 Dogs communicate that they missed us while we were gone and are happy to finally see us again.
 But what about cats?
-They appear cool, calm and collected — but do cats ever get lonely?

 Video of the Day